brandur/sorg/content/passages-drafts/001-portland.md

 published_at: 2017-07-15T19:48:53Z
 ---

-It struck me recently that the details of many journeys are lost.
-It's nothing intentional, but more that over time they stop coming up as often in conversation, and eventually disappear as they're sacrificed to our fickle memories.
-Physical artifacts like photos remain, but most of us are hopelessly bad at periodically sifting through the thousands of photos and souvenirs that we've accumulated throughout our lives.
+The details of most journeys are forgotten.
+It's nothing intentional, but given enough time they stop coming up as often in conversation, we reflect on them less, and they disappear as sacrifices to our fickle memories.
+Physical artifacts remain, but most of us are hopelessly bad at regularly sifting through the thousands of photos and other souvenirs that we've accumulated throughout our lives.

 For Christmas a few years ago, my grandmother gave me one of the best gifts that I've ever received.
 She presented my